Jermaine Jenas is one of England’s most recognisable footballers and a successful broadcaster, columnist and football pundit.

-He started his career at his home club Nottingham Forrest, making his senior debut in 2000.
+Jermaine started his football career at his hometown club, Nottingham Forest, making his senior debut in 2000.

-Jermaine’s performances and potential earned him a £5million move to Newcastle United as an 18-year-old in 2002.
+His performances and undoubted potential earned him a £5 million move to Newcastle United as an 18-year-old in 2002.

-He spent three seasons at St. James’ Park, where he won the 2003 PFA Young Player of the Year Award, before moving to Tottenham Hotspur in 2005.
+He spent three seasons at St. James’ Park, during which he won the 2003 PFA Young Player of the Year Award, before securing a £7million transfer to Tottenham Hotspur in 2005.

 While at Spurs, Jermaine played an integral role in the side that won the 2008 Carling Cup, and in the same year, was named as the club’s new vice-captain.

-He has represented his country on 21 occasions and scored the first England goal of Fabio Capello’s tenure as manager, in a 2-1 victory over Switzerland at Wembley.
+He has represented his country on 21 occasions and scored the first England goal of Fabio Capello’s tenure as manager.